Native Americans renew protests of Kansas City Chiefs mascot - WHIZ News

-Native American protesters were calling for the Chiefs to drop their name, logo and their trademark “war chant” where fans make a chopping-hand gesture mimicking the Native American tomahawk.
-They even hired a plane to fly around the area.
-Before game day, there were two online petitions and billboards of protest erected in Kansas City.
+“People are trying to be really positive about Kansas City and what it does and how like ‘Yes, sports binds us all together,’ ” Rhonda LeValdo, founder of the Kansas City-based Indigenous activist group Not In Our Honor, said at a news conference.
+“It’s not bringing our people into this celebration together.
+Really, it’s hurting us more because now it’s the bigger spotlight where you’re seeing this all over the world.”

-Now as the Chiefs return to Super Bowl Sunday for the first time in two years in Arizona, protesters will be there again.
+LeValdo was part of a group that picketed outside Raymond James Stadium in Tampa, Florida, in 2021 when the Chiefs were vying for a second consecutive Super Bowl win.
+Now as the Chiefs return to the big game Sunday in Arizona, she along with other protesters from Kansas City and various Arizona tribes will be there again.

-Arizona to Rally Against Native Mascots is planning to demonstrate outside State Farm Stadium in the Phoenix suburb of Glendale.
-They will be joined at a news conference Thursday afternoon in Phoenix by members of Kansas City Native advocacy groups.
+Arizona to Rally Against Native Mascots is leading a demonstration outside State Farm Stadium in the Phoenix suburb of Glendale.

 It was a year ago this month that the Washington Football Team was anointed the Commanders.
 That move came after 18 months of pressure to drop the Redskins, which was seen as a racial slur.